 If present, lead can cause serious health problems, especially for pregnant women, young children, and the elderly.
 Lead can enter drinking water through lead service lines and home plumbing.
-The City of Santa Fe has completed a lead/copper service line inventory to meet the requirements of the Lead and Copper Rule Revision (LCRR), effective December 16, 2021.
+The City of Santa Fe has completed a lead/copper service line inventory to meet the requirements of the Lead and Copper Rule Revisions (LCRR).
+Effective October 16, 2024.
 This inventory is available at https://leadsafe.santafenm.gov.
-The City will begin communication with customers this year to gather information about service line materials on the customer side of the meter.

 You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
 You can take responsibility by identifying and reporting lead materials within your home plumbing to the City of Santa Fe.
 You can also flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
 You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
 If you are concerned about lead in your water and wish to have your water tested, contact the City of Santa Fe at (505) 955-4373.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at epa_gov/safewater/lead.
 Tests for lead and copper are taken from customer taps located throughout the City once every three years.
-The most recent round of lead and copper testing took place in September 2021.
+The most recent round of lead and copper testing took place in October 2024.
 Results for both lead and copper, summarized in the following table: